torrenspablo/torrenspablo/README.md

 - 👋 Hi, I’m @torrenspablo
-- 👀 I’m interested in cloud development
+- 👀 I’m interested in web.dev
-- 🌱 I’m currently learning html, css and JavaScript
+- 🌱 I’m currently learning... some stuff
 - 💞️ I’m looking to collaborate on *don't know yet*
 - 📫 How to reach me through here, I guess.